GeoNode/documentation/usage/managing_datasets/dataset_editing.rst

-.. _layer-editing:
+.. _dataset-editing:

-Layer Editing
+Dataset Editing
 =============

-The :guilabel:`Editing Tools` button of the *Layer Page* (see :ref:`layer-info`) opens a panel like the one shown in the picture below.
+The :guilabel:`Edit` link in the menu of the *Dataset Page*  opens a list of options like ones shown in the picture below.

 .. figure:: img/layer_editing_panel.png
      :align: center

-     *The Layer Editing panel*
+     *The Dataset Editing Link*

 In that panel you can see many options grouped by four categories:

 1. *Metadata*
 2. *Styles*
 3. *Thumbnail*
-4. *Layer*
+4. *Dataset*

-In this section you will learn how to edit a *Layer*, how to replace and edit its data.
-See :ref:`layer-metadata` to learn how to explore the layer *Metadata*, how to upload and edit them.
-The *Styles* will be covered in a dedicated section, see :ref:`layer-style`.
+In this section you will learn how to edit a *Dataset*, how to replace and edit its data.
+See :ref:`dataset-metadata` to learn how to explore the dataset *Metadata*, how to upload and edit them.
+The *Styles* will be covered in a dedicated section, see :ref:`dataset-style`.

-Setting the Layer Thumbnail
+Setting the Dataset Thumbnail
 ---------------------------

-| The Thumbnail of the layer that will be displayed on the *Layers* list page can be changed by dragging and zooming on the layer preview to select which portion will be displayed, then by clicking on the :guilabel:`Set` button of the *Layer Editing* panel.
+| The Thumbnail of the dataset that will be displayed on the *Datasets* list page can be changed by dragging and zooming on the dataset preview to select which portion will be displayed, then by clicking on the :guilabel:`Set` button of the *Dataset Editing* panel.
 | A message will confirm the thumbnail has been correctly changed.

 .. figure:: img/set_thumbnail_confirmation_message.png
      :align: center

-     *The Layer Editing panel*
+     *The Dataset Editing panel*

-It is also possible to manually upload a thumbnail by using the :guilabel:`Upload` button of the *Layer Editing* panel.
+It is also possible to manually upload a thumbnail by using the :guilabel:`Upload` button of the *Dataset Editing* panel.
 Using the "Upload Thumbnail" page it is possible to enable the automatically generated thumbnail or upload an image to be used in place of it.

 .. figure:: img/upload_thumbnail.png